brodybits/Indexed-data-synchronization/README.md

 One or more key-value stores may be stored in a sqlite database using node-sqlite3.

-A log table and a key index are CREATEd for each store.
+A log table ~~and a key index~~ are CREATEd for each store.

 There is a sample Express REST interface in the `express-sample` subdirectory.
-Note that Express is favored over just using Connect to support PassportJS in the future.
+Note that Express is favored over just using Connect to support use with PassportJS.

 FUTURE TBD: Swappable storage layers possible for SQLite, Postgres, redis, etc.

-FUTURE TODO:
-- Client-side data synchronization library

 NOTICE: This project assumes a recent version of Node.js with a Promise implementation.